micmejia/bible-dump/NKJV/Ezra/Ezr 10.md

 Now while Ezra was praying, and while he was confessing, weeping, and bowing down before the house of God, a very large assembly of men, women, and children gathered to him from Israel; for the people wept very bitterly.

 ###### 2
-And Shechaniah the son of Jehiel, _one_ of the sons of Elam, spoke up and said to Ezra, "We have trespassed[^a] against our God, and have taken pagan wives from the peoples of the land; yet now there is hope in Israel in spite of this.
+And Shechaniah the son of Jehiel, _one_ of the sons of Elam, spoke up and said to Ezra, "We have trespassed against our God, and have taken pagan wives from the peoples of the land; yet now there is hope in Israel in spite of this.

 ###### 3
 Now therefore, let us make a covenant with our God to put away all these wives and those who have been born to them, according to the advice of my master and of those who tremble at the commandment of our God; and let it be done according to the law.